slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

 In summary, the command searches for occurrences of the specified word or pattern in the file, ignoring case sensitivity.
 It will return all lines in the file that contain a match, regardless of whether the letters are uppercase or lowercase.
 This command is useful for finding specific words or patterns within a file, regardless of their letter case.

-4. Exporting the grep file to your main folder:
+**Exporting the grep file to your main folder

 ```
 grep -i "the word/genes you want to search in the file" file_name containing the word/genes you want to search >> new_grepped_file_name with an extension